 If you cannot prevent registration with a protest, you have the option of filing a claim for administrative review after the design is registered.
 (More on this below)

 When and how can you file a protest?

-You can file a protest against an application up until the processing of the trademark application has been completed.
+You can file a protest against an application right up until the processing of the design application has been completed.
 If the protest is delivered after the design is registered, we will treat the protest as a request for administrative review.
 (See below about this).